Compressed decision problems in hyperbolic groups: Hyperbolic groups

 \begin{remark*} Suppose that $w$ is geodesic or shortlex reduced.
 Suppose that $u$ is a factor of $w$.
 Then $u$ is also, respectively, geodesic or shortlex reduced. \end{remark*}

-A \emph{geodesic triangle} consists of three \emph{vertices} $p, q, r \in G$ and three \emph{sides} $P, Q, R \subset \Gamma$.
+A \emph{geodesic triangle} in $\Gamma$ consists of three \emph{vertices} $p, q, r \in G$ and three \emph{sides} $P, Q, R \subset \Gamma$.
 The sides are geodesic paths connecting the vertices; see Figure~\ref{fig-triangle}.
 Fix $\delta \geq 0$.
 We now follow~\cite[Definition~1.3]{ABCFLMSS91}.
-We say a geodesic triangle is \emph{$\delta$--slim} for every point $x$ in the side $P$ is distance at most $\delta$ from some point of $R \cup Q$, and similarly for the sides $Q$ and $R$.
+We say that a geodesic triangle is \emph{$\delta$--slim}, if every point $x$ in the side $P$ is distance at most $\delta$ from some point of $R \cup Q$, and similarly for the sides $Q$ and $R$.

 Fix $G$ and $\Sigma$ as above.
 We say $G$ is \emph{$\delta$--hyperbolic} if every geodesic triangle in the Cayley graph $\Gamma = \Gamma(G, \Sigma)$ is $\delta$--slim.
 Finally, we simply say $G$ is \emph{hyperbolic}, if it is $\delta$--hyperbolic for some $\delta \geq 0$.
 For example, the group $G$ is $0$--hyperbolic (with respect to $\Sigma$) if and only if $G$ is a free group, freely generated by (half of) $\Sigma$.